SophiaaGarciaa/Garcia_Project2/README.txt

     -Hamburger menu created using the CSS checkbox trick

 Challenges
-    -I struggled most with margin and padding for sections, cards, and grid.
+    I struggled most with margin and padding for sections, cards, and grid.
+The article page sidebar cards were creating a spacing issue as they weren't evenly distribute along the bar and instead group together at the top.
+Similarly in the 'Top Stories' section, the cards were overflowing outside the page, creating a white space on the right side.
+I had to do much trial and error to figure out the spacing, padding, and margin issues throught the site.